MICSTI/keycloak-oauth-code-flow-demo/README.md

   - `CORS_ORIGIN` will set the `Access-Control-Allow-Origin` header to this value.
 Set this value to the origin which sends you the authorization code.
   - `OAUTH_REDIRECT_PATH` sets the path the app will listen on for receiving that OAuth callback.
 You can set this to whatever you wish, common settings are `/oauth/redirect` or `oauth/callback`.
 Please note that this value must be included in the list of allowed redirect URIs in your Keycloak client configuration.
   - `OAUTH_REDIRECT_URI` sets the redirect URI property for the request that exchanges the authorization code for the tokens.
 Must be the same as in the original authorization request.
+  - `OAUTH_REDIRECT_REF` sets the reference that needs to be present in the redirect response to know when to fetch the tokens.
   - `KEYCLOAK_BASE_URL` sets the base URL for requests against Keycloak
   - `KEYCLOAK_REALM` defines the name of the realm for which the tokens should be requested
   - `KEYCLOAK_CLIENT_ID` sets the ID of the client for which the tokens should be requested